 Collaborative, inclusive, organic cultures challenged to transfer skills and share knowledge is where the future of organisations must be.
 These sharing cultures employ trust to free the creative mind, fuelling our curiosity and self-awareness.
-Meanwhile, unaware governments and short-sighted command style leaders are oblivious to how overpopulated, built, regulated, artificial environments stifle awareness, adaptability, trust and growth strategies.
+Meanwhile, governments and conventional leaders are oblivious to how over regulated, hierarchical environments stifle awareness, adaptability, trust and growth strategies.
 Ei opens minds to opportunity.

 A sense of social capital raises empathy and awareness.
 Social values and respect for life’s diversity supports Ei and creativity.
 Intuition records values and associations over a lifetime of experiences.
 The more intuition is trusted, the more you develop heightened self-awareness and reasoning skills to explore solutions.
 Your heart guides your purpose – it’s what you love.
 Define your passion and purpose to lead a fulfilling life.
 By believing in yourself right to the very core, intuitive decisions are made spontaneously, instinctively and creatively.
 The freed unconscious mind will create to ensure success.

 Be prepared for a new era of collaboration and freed intelligence, driven by business cultures inspired by Ei, creativity and transformative leaders who, like Jacinda Ardern, openly lead from the heart.
-With the onset of the Collaboration Age, life in communities will flourish in its many diverse forms fuelling creative responses to environmental degradation.
+When leaders compassionately express future pathways of hope and optimism, life in communities will flourish in its many diverse forms fuelling creative responses to environmental degradation.
 The most progressive, adaptive organisations will challenge employees to develop soft skills and deliver meaning in their community.
-The right-brain spatial awareness characteristics of Ei and cultural intelligence (Ci) will drive strategy, innovation and connectivity.
+The characteristics of Ei and spatial awareness will drive strategy, innovation and connectivity.
 Businesses need to become agile and adaptive or perish.
 Those who appreciate humanities creative spirit, know our most progressive organisations are already embarking on this transformation.
-As a natural evolutionary progression, the Collaboration Age will transcend all those before it.
+As a natural evolutionary progression, the age of the social enterprise will transcend all those before it.